-Depreciation and amortisation charges of \$2.4m comprised the bulk of the non-operating items and increased by \$140k over 2019 due to the impacts of AASB 16 leasing on the depreciation of items.
-Interest expense on the 10 year TCV loan decreased by \$7k to \$20k as the loan was paid down, while interest on leased assets increased by \$2k due to the addition of a leased truck prior to bushfires and the pandemic.
+Depreciation and amortisation charges of \$2.4m comprised the bulk of the non-operating items and remain static to 2020.
+The Board underwent the 5 year revaluation in 2021 which increased the asset values on the balance sheet by \$21m.
+The impacts of this revaluation on depreciation and amortisation will be shown in the 2022 financial statements.
+Interest expense on the 10 year TCV loan decreased by \$7k to \$13k as the loan was paid down, while interest on leased assets increased by \$41k due to the increase in payments of leases held within building.